radicalbit/rbd-docs/ambari/user-guide/monitor-manage-cluster.rst

 **Widget Descriptions**

 View Metrics that indicate the operating status of your cluster on the Ambari Dashboard.
 Each metrics widget displays status information for a single service in your |rbd-stack| cluster.
-The Ambari Dashboard displays all metrics for the HDFS, YARN and cluster-wide metrics by default.
+The Ambari Dashboard displays all metrics for HDFS and cluster-wide metrics by default.

 You can add and remove individual widgets, and rearrange the dashboard by dragging and dropping each widget to a new location in the dashboard.

 Status information appears as simple pie and bar charts, more complex charts showing usage and load, sets of links to additional data sources, and values for operating parameters such as uptime and average RPC queue wait times.
 Most widgets display a single fact by default.

 **Widget Details**